-"I am impressed with the vision and leadership of the principals and teachers of these schools and am proud to honor them as the inaugural class of Governor's STEM Schools," said Governor Brian Sandoval.
+"Designated STEM schools exemplify the best STEM instruction in Nevada.
+I am impressed with the vision and leadership of the principals and teachers of these schools," Governor Brian Sandoval said.
 "The knowledge and skills these children learn will benefit them throughout their lives no matter the careers they choose."

 The STEM Council, together with OSIT, developed the official Governor's STEM School Designation based on national best practices to provide schools with a blueprint for integrating STEM into daily classroom instruction.
 Designation as a Governor's STEM School denotes that the school meets the highest standards of STEM instruction and is a model for schools around the state.
 For parents and the community, the designation also communicates the level of high-quality STEM education that can be expected at the school.
+These nine schools will be added to the eight schools designated in last year's inaugural class.

-"The Governor's STEM Schools exemplify the core concept that STEM education is more than just the individual STEM subjects, but also how these subjects are taught and integrated with other subjects," said STEM Council Co-Chair Mark Newburn.
+"The Governor's STEM Schools exemplify the core concept that STEM education is more than just the individual STEM subjects, but also how these subjects are taught and integrated with other subjects," STEM Council Co-Chair Mark Newburn said.

-"In Nevada and across the nation, STEM jobs are growing faster than non-STEM jobs, and they pay nearly 50 percent more," said OSIT Director Brian Mitchell.
+"In Nevada and across the nation, STEM jobs are growing faster than non-STEM jobs, and they pay nearly 50 percent more," OSIT Director Brian Mitchell said.
 "These schools are models for all of Nevada's schools in preparing students with the problem solving, critical thinking, and teamwork skills needed for careers in the new Nevada."